-of the Chairman and Managing Director are separate and clearly defined.
-The Chairman is responsible for Board leadership whilst the day to day running of the Company, on behalf of the Board.
+of the Chairman and Managing Director are is responsible for Board leadership whilst the day to day running of the Company, on behalf of the Board.

-The Board and its committees have access to the advice and services of the Company Secretary who provides a point of reference and support for all Directors and, if required, the advice and services of other professionals where such advice will improve the quality of their contribution to Board decision making.
+access to the advice and services of the Company Secretary who provides a point of reference and support for all Directors and, if required, the advice and services of other professionals where such advice will improve the quality of their contribution to Board decision making.